dbidwell94/StationeersIC10Editor/README.md

 **OR**

-- [download the latest release](https://github.com/aproposmath/StationeersIC10Editor/releases) and put it into your `BepInEx/plugins` folder.
+- [download the latest release .dll file](https://github.com/aproposmath/StationeersIC10Editor/releases) and put it into your `BepInEx/plugins` folder.